Train to become a

 Certified Forest Therapy Guide?

-Being a certified forest therapy guide means being trained to lead mindful, sensory-based nature experiences that help people slow down, connect with the natural world, and engage more fully through the senses.
+Being a certified forest therapy guide means being trained to guide mindful, sensory-based nature experiences that help people slow down, connect with the natural world, and engage more fully through the pleasures of the senses.

 Certified forest therapy guides bring this work into many settings, including wellness, education, coaching, healthcare-adjacent work, land stewardship, and community-based practice.